ibm-cloud-docs/watsonx-code-assistant/faq.md

 {: #wca-faq-innovation}
 {: faq}

-By removing routine friction in the development process, like writing boilerplate, onboarding new devs, and maintaining code quality, {{site.data.keyword.wca_short}} enables teams to focus more on business logic and experimentation.
+By removing routine friction in the development process, like writing boilerplate, onboarding new developers, and maintaining code quality, {{site.data.keyword.wca_short}} enables teams to focus more on business logic and experimentation.

 ## How does {{site.data.keyword.wca_short}} maintain code consistency across a distributed development team?
 {: #wca-faq-code-consistency}